emmanuel-battesti/place-bot/README.md

 ### Lidar sensor

-In the code, class *RobotLidar*, in the file src/place_bot/entities/robot_distance_sensors.py
+In the code, class *Lidar*, in the file src/place_bot/entities/lidar.py

 It emulates a lidar.